-On this property sheet, you can modify the size and positioning of the object.
-See the section "Object properties, Format property sheet", page 183.
+On this tab, you can modify the size and positioning of the object.
+See the section "Object properties, Format tab", page 197.

-On this property sheet, you can modify common object settings.
-See the section "Object properties, Properties property sheet", page 190.
+On this tab, you can modify common object settings.
+See the section "Object properties, Properties tab", page 204.

-On this property sheet, you can make settings that are specific to scrollbars:
+On this tab, you can make settings that are specific to scrollbars: